 - Packable Down Jackets (His & Hers): We did mention that the Galapagos aren’t tropical, right?
 Don’t worry: they’re not freezing cold, either, even during the cool and dry season.
 But you WILL want to have a warm layer to wear late at night, early in the morning, and during ferry rides, particularly if you’re visiting between June and November.
 We brought these super lightweight packable down jackets that are warm and insulating but also pack into teeny tiny little balls of nothing to stuff into our backpacks when they aren’t needed!

-- Ultra-Light Rain Jackets (His & Hers): The rainy season in the Galapagos lasts from December through May, so if you’re visiting in that time frame, you’ll definitely want to bring rain protection.
+- Ultra-Light Rain Jackets (His & Hers): The rainy season in the Galapagos lasts from December through May, so if you’re visiting in that time frame, you’ll definitely want to bring rain protection – especially if you’re planning to venture inland to the Highlands area in Santa Cruz!
 These fantastic rain jackets are some of the best jackets for travel.
 They’re ultralight and pack down into nothing, just like our down jackets – so even if you never need to use them, you won’t be sorry that you brought them!
 We wore these frequently as light jackets or windbreakers, especially on ferry boat rides when we wanted to protect ourselves from sea spray.

 - Travel Hiking Pants (His & Hers): These awesome prAna hiking pants were designed with both travel and hiking in mind and have been up to every challenge we’ve thrown at them – including the sand and rough rocks of the Galapagos Islands!
 They dry incredibly quickly, making them the perfect pants to bring along on snorkeling and day trips.

 - Travel Shorts (His): These are Jeremy’s favorite travel shorts!
 They’re basically the shorts version of his hiking pants, so they’re super quick dry (you can even swim in them) and made to handle anything.